k0yote/pubsub_test/README.md

-# 🚀 Microservices Token Distribution System
+# 🚀 Unified Blockchain Services System

 **Production-grade microservices architecture** using PubSub for the gaming industry.
-This system implements asynchronous ERC20 token distribution to campaign participants.
+This system implements asynchronous **ERC20 token distribution** and **token exchange** to campaign participants.

 ## 🏗️ Architecture